chynnaevans/buzzfeed-catalog-generator/README.md

 # buzzfeed-catalog-generator
-Script to help generate catalogs for Facebook Commerce from
+Script to help generate catalogs for Facebook Commerce from BuzzFeed shopping articles